knative/docs/docs/eventing/broker/kafka-broker/README.md

 - Ordered delivery of events based on [CloudEvents partitioning extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/partitioning.md)
 - Support any Kafka version, see [compatibility matrix](https://cwiki.apache.org/confluence/display/KAFKA/Compatibility+Matrix)

+The Knative Kafka Broker stores incoming CloudEvents as Kafka records, using the [binary content mode](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#32-binary-content-mode).
+This means all CloudEvent attributes and extensions are mapped as [headers on the Kafka record](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#323-metadata-headers), while the `data` of the CloudEvent corresponds to the value of the Kafka record.

 ## Prerequisites

 1. [Installing Eventing using YAML files](../../../install/yaml-install/eventing/install-eventing-with-yaml.md).